Council weed control programs

 Council is here to help with weed control.
 Our inspections are a great opportunity to learn more about the plants growing on your property and how to manage them.

-Council encourages landholders to call and arrange a convenient time to inspect your area:
+We encourage landholders to call and arrange a suitable time to inspect your area:

 • T: 4474 1269